pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 This is a neat plot.
 Here the 20 proteins are shown as a series of column plots.
 To make each protein plot similar in size, per protein intensity normalization was done.
 We divide the protein intensity at each age by a central tendency of the 6 ages.
 We can use either the average intensity in the denominator or use the median intensity in the denominator.
 The median works better.
 Most of the lens proteins show steady abundance increases with age (highlighted by black arrows).
 Proteins with ramped up expression with age, like beta B2, show more dramatic increases (highlighted with red arrows).

 More subtle trends can be seen like gamma B and gamma C which also have some increased expression with age.
 The pattern for connexin-50 (Gja8) rises and flattens off.
-Gamma N also seem to rise like other lens proteins but has a shallower rise (very early expression?).
+Gamma N seems to rise like the other lens protein patterns (black arrows) but has a shallower rise (very early expression?).
 Fatty acid binding protein is clearly a major lens protein in mouse lens.
 It is abundant enough to be seen in 2D-PAGE studies and has ramped up expression similar to beta B2.
 There may be 150 or so total lens proteins enriched in mature fiber cells.
 That leaves 100+ other proteins besides FABP to discover in this data.

 ---